BACK TO INDEX

 For feedback loops involving single input, single output monotone systems with well-defined I/O characteristics, a previous paper provided an approach to determining the location and stability of steady states.
 A result on global convergence for multistable systems followed as a consequence of the technique.
 The present paper extends the approach to multiple inputs and outputs.
 A key idea is the introduction of a reduced system which preserves local stability properties.
 New results characterizing strong monotonicity of feedback loops involving cascades are also presented.

 6. D. Angeli and E.D.
 Sontag.
 Interconnections of monotone systems with steady-state characteristics.
 In Optimal control, stabilization and nonsmooth analysis, volume 301 of Lecture Notes in Control and Inform.
 Sci., pages 135-154.
 Springer, Berlin, 2004.
-[PDF] Keyword(s): systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+[PDF] Keyword(s): systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 Abstract: